-Other Recommended Action Items
+Recommended Items

-This section contains action items that have been suggested during the NHMP process, but require additional scoping or public process to proceed to one of the other lists.
+This section contains action items that were suggested during the NHMP process in 2008, but were removed from the table because they require additional scoping or public process.

-- Partner with Clatsop Community College on mitigation efforts - Evaluate the feasibility of undergrounding utilities where appropriate. - Identify funding sources to address all hazards. - Prepare facilities for earthquake events with seismic retrofits. - Continue to seismically retrofit public service buildings. - Prepare private residents and homes and business owners and facilities for earthquake events. - Engage and support the Diking Districts in respect to accreditation of the County's levees. - Establish high ground commercial districts (above tsunami lines). - Encourage home weatherization programs. - Public Emergency Information Boards. - Prepare Clatsop County lifelines for seismic risk. - Relocate or elevate/harden the 30 Clatsop County critical facilities in the distant tsunami zone. - Upgrade Wickiup Grange to become shelter for both short- and long-term disasters. - Coordinate with utilities to assess and retrofit fuel, electricity, communications, and other systems. - Work with local power and communications utilities on hardening and undergrounding their distribution corridors
+- Partner with Clatsop Community College on mitigation efforts - Evaluate the feasibility of undergrounding utilities where appropriate. - Identify funding sources to address all hazards. - Engage and support the Diking Districts in respect to accreditation of the County's levees. - Establish high ground commercial districts (above tsunami lines).

+- Encourage home weatherization programs. - Relocate or elevate/harden the 30 Clatsop County critical facilities in the distant tsunami zone. - Upgrade Wickiup Grange to become shelter for both short- and long-term disasters. - Coordinate with utilities to assess and retrofit fuel, electricity, communications, and other systems. - Work with local power and communications utilities on hardening and undergrounding their distribution corridors.